ibelar/atk4-wp/readme.md

 $$atk_plugin_name = new $atk_plugin_classname( $atk_plugin_name, plugin_dir_path( __FILE__ ) );
 ```

-After properly creating the Plugin instance plugin.php will call the boot() function to start things up in WP.
+When WordPress start, it register the plugin and use the application instance boot() method to register each components set in configuration.

 ```php
 if ( ! is_null( $$atk_plugin_name)) {